 5. Get the most from every returning customer with in store incentives

 Enabling omni channel returns delivers an important change in behaviour – getting online customers to visit a physical store.
 Every purchase these shoppers make while they’re in store is highly valuable incremental revenue.
 It’s why some retailers have adapted their store layouts to put the customer returns team in a strategic location, or to display on-sale items at the tills.
-With a highly sophisticated Order Management platform, you’ll bring together insight from multiple sources, including the customer’s purchase history and inventory and latest stock information, to generate targeted offers for each customer.
+With a highly sophisticated Order Management platform, you’ll bring together insight from multiple sources, including the customer’s purchase history and inventory and the latest stock information, to generate targeted offers for each customer.

 – Craig Sears-Black, UK MD, Manhattan Associates